Onorable-e/Customer-churn/README.md

 # Insights
 Some of the important insights and trends highlighted from the visuals created include:
 - The churned rate is about 20.4%.
-- Germany (39.92%) has the highest churned rate based on location.
+- Germany (39.92%) has the highest churn rate based on location.
+- Based on age group, middle age adults (40-59) have the highest churn rate.
+- Customers with one distinct banking product have the highest churn rate of about 69.17% compared to customers with two, three, and four.
+- About 898 and 1139 male and female customers respectively left (churned) the bank.

+# Recommendations
+- The stakeholders should collect qualitative data using surveys to know specific reasons why customers are leaving.
+- Also, the stakeholders could consider creating products that target those in the old age (60+) category to avoid losing them.